 To begin, cut a very long piece of twine that will allow you to wrap it around your entire mailbox.
 String the twine thru the shoelaces of each ice skate.
-One skates higher than the other, so the ice skates will be uneven when they are hanging from your mailbox.
+One skate is higher than the other, so the ice skates will be uneven when hanging from your mailbox.

 Tie the twine around the entire mailbox with the ice skates hanging off your preferred side.